 Yves Gladua freelance cameraman and underwater photographer, lives in Brest.
 He knows well the wreck of theAmoco CadizHe has dived on it nearly a hundred times, from 1978, the year of the shipwreck, to today.

 Has the wreckage changed much since it sank?
-Very much, because of the currents, very violent.
-The bow, for example, has been gone for twenty years, and we do not really know where it is.
-She drifted, no doubt, with the current.
-The wreck has also turned a little on itself, and we no longer see the propeller, which we saw before.
-The saffron, it has quickly sank in the sand, which it exceeds only two meters.
-The place is very exposed to the northwest swell, and I myself was very surprised to see how a building like that could have deteriorated so quickly, just with the force of the sea. first months, the highest parts were destroyed.
+A lot, because of the very violent currents.
+The bow, for example, has disappeared for twenty years, and we don't know where it is.
+It probably drifted with the current.
+The wreck has also turned over a little, and we can no longer see the propeller, which we used to see.
+As for the rudder, it sank quite quickly into the sand, from which it only protrudes two meters.
+The place is very exposed to the north-west swell, and I myself was very surprised to see how a building like that could deteriorate so quickly, just with the force of the sea.
+Within the first few months, the highest parts were destroyed.

 What advice would you give to diving enthusiasts who would like to visit theAmoco Cadiz ?
-Already have at least a level 2 diver's certificate.
+First of all, you must have at least the level 2 diver certificate.
 Then, always go with one of the local diving clubs.
-The people who run them know the site perfectly, as well as the weather and sea conditions required to dive safely.
+The people who run them know the site perfectly, as well as the weather and sea conditions required for safe diving.